alibakh62/Cloud-DevOps-Engineer/notes/cloud_fundamentals/2_foundational_compute_service.md

 ### Steps:
 1. **Access VPC service from AWS Management Console**
-- >On the AWS Management Console page, type vpc in the Find Services box and then select VPC.
+- >On the AWS Management Console page, type `vpc` in the `Find Services` box and then select `VPC`.
-- >Click the Launch VPC Wizard button and select VPC with a Single Public Subnet.
-Important: In the VPC Name text box, enter a name for the VPC, and then select the first AZ from the Availability Zone dropdown.
+- >Click the `Launch VPC Wizard` button and select `VPC with a Single Public Subnet`. _**Important:**_ In the `VPC Name` text box, enter a name for the VPC, and then select the first AZ from the `Availability Zone` dropdown.
 Leave everything else as the defaults.
-- >Select Create VPC button.
+- >Select `Create VPC` button.
-- >You should see the VPC Successfully Created page, click the OK button in the far right.
-Important: You should see a table that lists all of the VPCs, make a note of the one just created.
+- >You should see the `VPC Successfully Created` page, click the OK button in the far right. _**Important:**_ You should see a table that lists all of the VPCs, make a note of the one just created.
 2. **Launch an EC2 instance**
-- >Navigate to the EC2 console page, by clicking on Services in the upper left-hand menu.
-Type EC2 in the text box and click on EC2 found in the search results.
+- >Navigate to the EC2 console page, by clicking on `Services` in the upper left-hand menu.
+Type `EC2` in the text box and click on `EC2` found in the search results.
-- >On the EC2 Dashboard page, click on Instances in the left-hand navigation.
+- >On the EC2 Dashboard page, click on `Instances` in the left-hand navigation.
-- >Click Launch Instance.
+- >Click `Launch Instance`.
-- >Select the Amazon Linux 2 AMI (HVM), SSD Volume Type Amazon Machine Image (AMI).
-Important: You are free to choose a different AMI, but to avoid excessive charges, pick one that says, Free Tier Eligible.
+- >Select the `Amazon Linux 2 AMI (HVM), SSD Volume Type` Amazon Machine Image (AMI). _**Important:**_ You are free to choose a different AMI, but to avoid excessive charges, pick one that says, `Free Tier Eligible`.
-- >For the Instance Type, select the free-tier instance type of t2.micro.
+- >For the `Instance Type`, select the free-tier instance type of `t2.micro`.
-- >Click on Next: Configure Instance Details.
+- >Click on `Next: Configure Instance Details`.
-- >Enter the 1 for the Number of Instances.
+- >Enter the 1 for the `Number of Instances`.
 - >For Purchasing option, leave unchecked.
 - >For Network, select the VPC that was created in the previous step, and then select the subnet in to which to launch the instance.
 - >Keep the other default settings on this page as is.
 3. **Attach an EBS volume**
-- >Click on Next: Add Storage to attach an EBS volume.
-Important: Here we already see there is a root volume (or device) attached to your instance, this is an EBS volume.
+- >Click on `Next: Add Storage` to attach an EBS volume. _**Important:**_ Here we already see there is a root volume (or device) attached to your instance, this is an EBS volume.
 We are going to add additional storage.
-- >To attach additional storage, click on Add New Volume.
+- >To attach additional storage, click on `Add New Volume`.
-- >Select Delete on Termination and keep the other default settings.
+- >Select `Delete on Termination` and keep the other default settings.
-- >Click Review and Launch.
+- >Click `Review and Launch`.
-- >Click Launch Instances.
+- >Click `Launch Instances`.
-- >Generate and download a new key pair and then launch the instance.
-Important: This will allow you to SSH into your instance from your local machine.
+- >Generate and download a new key pair and then launch the instance. _**Important:**_ This will allow you to SSH into your instance from your local machine.
 This is a one-time process, so generate and download the new key pair now.
-- >The launch will take a couple of minutes, select View Instances during the wait.
+- >The launch will take a couple of minutes, select `View Instances` during the wait.
 - >Check the instance state, it should say running.
 4. **Cleanup & Disable EC2 Instance:** To avoid recurring charges for leaving an instance running, let’s disable the EC2 instance and terminate the VPC
-- >From the EC2 Dashboard, select the instance just created, click Actions, then Instance State, and then select Terminate.
+- >From the EC2 Dashboard, select the instance just created, click `Actions`, then `Instance State`, and then select `Terminate`.
-- >From the VPC Dashboard, select the VPC just created, click Actions, then Delete VPC.
+- >From the VPC Dashboard, select the VPC just created, click `Actions`, then `Delete VPC`.

 # Why do we need compute power in in the cloud?
 The ability to run application code in the cloud without having to provision or manage servers is a software developer's dream come true.
 Placing your code in an environment that automatically scales offers high availability and fault tolerance, frees you up to focus on what's most important, adding new features to or fixing issues with your existing systems.